-- USFS end-use statistics of wood products - EPA emissions factors for end-of-life treatment of sold products
+- USFS end-of-life statistics of wood products - EPA end-of-life statistics of logs - EPA emissions factors for end-of-life treatment of sold products

-Calculation type: Waste-type-specific methodxiii
+Calculation type: Waste-type-specific method^{xv}

 SCOPE 3 SCREENING

 We conducted a Scope 3 screening of our operations to determine the categories that should be included in our inventory.
 All emissions categories not included in our inventory are either insignificant (less than 120,000 mtCO2e) or not applicable to our business.
 We provide a rationale for each excluded category below.